-Old Man Winter will eventually arrive and with him, increased cardiovascular risks that can lead to an unwanted hospital visit.
+Old Man Winter has arrived, and with him, increased cardiovascular risks that can lead to an unwanted hospital visit.
 When we talk about cardiovascular disease, we are most commonly referring to Coronary Artery Disease, Atherosclerosis or “hardening of the arteries”.
 In brief, our heart is an elegant muscle with its own plumbing supply (coronary arteries), and if these pipes (arteries) become plugged with fat and cholesterol, it limits the amount of blood that can be supplied to the muscle below the blockage, resulting in Angina (heart pain).
 If the artery closes off completely, we experience a heart attack.

 The cause of Atherosclerosis (cholesterol build up) is for another blog post, but if a person has existing artery disease, winter can harbor a host of additional dangers.
 When we perform any kind of physical activity or work, we need to increase the nutrient supply to the exercising muscles.
 Our heart works as the “generator” that sends the blood to the needy areas.
 With increased workload, our heart also needs to increase its own blood supply and if there is “corrosion” in the tubes that supply the heart, the generator begins to sputter and misfire.